Encrypted Agencies Database

 What's included: Agencies that encrypt their general dispatch and common public safety operations.
 This does not include agencies that only encrypt tactical or sensitive communications.

-Encryption types: The most common is P25 AES-256, a military-grade encryption standard that makes it impossible for the public, journalists, and other first responders to monitor communications.
+Encryption types: The most common is P25 AES-256.
+Once active, it blocks the public, journalists, and other first responders from monitoring communications entirely.

 Is Your City Encrypted?